 Advertiser Disclosure: The credit card offers that appear on the website are from companies from which this site receives compensation.
 This compensation may impact how and where products appear on this site (including, for example, the order in which they appear).
 This site does not include all credit card companies or all available credit card offers.

-Chase Slate is a balance transfer credit card that can help you ease the pressure of credit card debt.
-New cardholders will receive a 0% introductory APR for the first 15 months on purchases and balance transfers.
-What’s more, Chase charges no fee to transfer a balance within the first 60 days of opening the account.
+Chase Slate is a balance transfer credit card offering cardholders a 0% introductory APR for 15 months on both purchases and balance transfers.
+There’s no annual fee and you won’t be charged a balance transfer fee for the first 60 days.